 Thecoupleconnection.net is aimed at supporting all couples.
-On this website we have included some articles and videos which raise awareness about the sorts of issues 'mixed' couples may face.
+On this website, we have included some articles and videos which raise awareness about the sorts of issues ‘mixed’ couples may face.

-Intermix (www.intermix.org.uk), a non-profit organisation that offers information, support and the chance to build a community around and within the ‘mixed-race’ experience.
+Intermix (www.intermix.org.uk), a non-profit organization that offers information, support and the chance to build a community around and within the ‘mixed-race’ experience.
 Intermix was established in 1999 with a grant from the Family Learning Millennium Awards by Sharron Hall, who wanted to address the negative assumptions based around ‘mixed-race’ individuals and their families.
 The site has a forum that offers peer-to-peer discussions with ‘mixed-race’ individuals, and published papers on ‘mixed-race’ experiences may also be found there.
 All work done at Intermix is carried out by volunteers.

-Mix Together (www.mixtogether.org) a charity organisation that supports ‘mixed’ couples (mixed race/ religion/ caste) who face opposition from family or community to their relationship.
+Mix Together (www.mixtogether.org) a charity organization that supports ‘mixed’ couples (mixed race/ religion/ caste) who face opposition from family or community to their relationship.
 Mix Together was established in 2004, and the organization welcomes all age groups, from young people who are just dating to established families.
 The site has a forum that offers peer-to-peer support to individuals in ‘mixed’ relationships and some helpful information that they can read.
-The work done at Mix Together is carried out by volunteers.
+The work is done at Mix Together is carried out by volunteers.